 While the audit process is similar, the documentation, focus areas, and legal requirements differ for each standard.

-Similarities Between the three frameworks
+Similarities Between the three standards

 High-Level Structure (HLS)